-Understanding how leaders are made is important, because the number of new first titled leaders is the best predictor for the direction your company is going (up or down).
+Understanding how leaders are made is important because the number of new first-titled leaders is the best predictor of the direction your company is going (up or down).

 Watch our video to see what qualities leaders should have.

 How To Get More Leaders

 Everyone wants more leaders, but how do you get them?
 Do you find them or grow them?
 The answers are “yes” and “yes.”

 Only some of the people who join your direct selling company will have leadership experience.
 This experience was gained while representing another network marketing or party plan company or through other experiences that taught them leadership skills.

 Most of your leaders will be new leaders.
 This means it is up to your company and its leaders to nurture new leaders.